wtuemura/mamedoc/source/usingmame/faqgames.rst

 .. warning::

-	Até a presente versão do MAME esta máquina ainda não funciona.
+	Até a presente versão do MAME este sistema ainda não funciona.

 .. _faqgames-kiwame: